turingschool/mod-0-curriculum/session2/index.md

       <p>For example, if I typed this while in the essays directory:</p>
       <pre>timo@Tims-MacBook-Pro:~/essays$ git init</pre>
       <p>Then every file inside that directory, regardless of how deeply nested, would be available for git tracking.</p>
       <p><strong>Do not run the git init command more than once in the same directory or in child directories of the directory you initially ran it from.
 It will never be the answer to the problem you are facing</strong></p>
-      <p><strong>Do not run the git init command more than once in the same directory or in child directories of the directory you initially ran it from.
-It will never be the answer to the problem you are facing</strong></p>
       <p>2.
 Empty directories are <strong>not</strong> tracked by git.
 Therefore, if you create a directory but there's nothing inside of it, git will ignore it.
 Git will only track it when there is a file inside of the directory.</p>
     </div>